 No two people have the same nutritional needs.
 Talk with a registered dietician or your doctor to learn how to plan and prepare meals and snacks that will enhance your recovery.

-The Benefits of a Healthy Diet After Stroke
+The Benefits of a Healthy Diet During Stroke Recovery

 In general, a healthy diet reduces your risk for stroke by lowering the cholesterol that can lead to plaque buildup in your arteries.
 A healthy diet can also reduce your blood pressure, which can reduce strain on your blood vessels.
 Healthy foods like fruits, vegetables and fish containing omega-3 fatty acids can also provide benefits like better weight and more energy.
 Omega-3s may also improve focus and concentration.
 And of course, because no single food can provide our bodies with all of the nutrients needed for good health, it’s wise to include a variety of foods in your diet each day.